 These tips apply regardless of age, so you can use them to find the best car insurance for new drivers under 25, cheap car insurance for new drivers under 21, and car insurance for any age regardless of experience.

-When you’re looking for cheaper car insurance for first-time drivers under the age of 30, there are a few things to keep in mind.
-First, remember that car insurance averages will always vary from state to state and company to company
+When you’re looking for the best insurance for new drivers over the age of 30, there are a few things to keep in mind.
+First, remember that car insurance averages will always vary from state to state and from company to company.

 Insurers don’t just look at age; they also look at the applicant’s driving experience when they set car insurance rates.

 First-time drivers are already considered to be at a higher risk to insure.
 Prove you are safe and reliable by always practicing safe driving techniques on the road.
 You may eventually qualify for even more discounts.